yogdagharat/Multiverse/README.md

 - Install the .dmg file (Based on the OS).

-- Install Docker as per the installation steps based on the OS.
+- Install Docker as per the installation steps (Based on the OS).

-- Check the installation.
+- Check the installation and the version.

 ```
 $ docker --version